wykswr/breathXplorer/README.md

 ## Introduction

-BreathXplorer is a bioinformatic solution to processing breath data generated from HRMS analysis.
+BreathXplorer is a bioinformatic solution to process breath data generated from HRMS analysis.
 It contains a suite of functions, including feature extraction, feature alignment, and breath recognition.

 ## Quick start